DmitriBogdanov/GSE/README.md

 The whole library is header-only and can be found [here](include/).

 > [!Warning]
-> As of now, the library is in **early alpha**, it contains core functionality and documentation, but there is plenty of work left to be done.
+> As of now, the library is in **early alpha**, it contains core functionality, but there is plenty of work left to be done in both implementation and its documentation.

 ## Design Principles